-To set up Path Linking go to the Channel View and tap Path Link to the right of the screen to open the Path Linking window.
+To set up Path Linking go to the Channel View and tap Path Link to the right of the screen.

 Once the paths have been added to the link, adjust a parameter on one path in the link and the other linked paths will update accordingly.
 These are relative changes.

 Press & hold the Path Link button to open a popout with a series of multi-select options:

 - All Paths - link all paths of the same type

 - Called to Screen: Active Layer - link paths in the layer that is currently called to the screen